SinisterSpatula/ScambaitToolkit/README.md

 ##  In my fork, I updated the giftcard generator to work with the google chrome extensions for target and googleplay.
+Please note: most of this repository isn't my work, I just worked on the Gift-card generator portion.
+The original author's repository is here: https://github.com/ConnorBaxter/ScambaitToolkit

 # ScambaitToolkit